OpenCilk/opencilk-project/README.md

 CILK_NWORKERS=4 ./fib 40
 ```

-## A quick introduction to Cilk programming
+## A brief introduction to Cilk programming

 Cilk extends C and C++ with a few keywords to expose logical parallelism
 in a program.
 These keywords create parallel subcomputations, or